TWBug/GoldCardHenge/content/home/index.en.md

 items: null
 cms_omit: true
 ---
-\*The Gold Card Office will be closed on 6/14 due to the Dragon Boat Festival Holiday.

 \*Due to the pandemic, Office Hours will be closed until further notice.

 \*In response to the Covid-19 Level 3 alert, in-person tax filing is suspended in Taipei, New Taipei, Keelung, Taoyuan, and Yilan National tax offices until 6/28.